 To install the plugin, head to your WordPress dashboard and navigate to Plugins > Add New.
 Search for “Easy Updates Manager”, and it should be the first option.
 Click on Install and then Activate.

 Easy Updates Manager offers incredibly fine-grained control over the updates on your site.
 To configure its options, head to your WordPress dashboard and click the new Updates Options link in the sidebar:

 This will take you to the Easy Updates Manager settings.
 If you want to turn off all updates, just toggle the “Disable all updates” option:

 You can also toggle individual categories, like plugins, themes, WordPress core, and translation.
 If that’s still not enough control, you can dig into each category and set preferences for every WordPress theme and plugin individually:

 There’s no need to save these changes when you’re done.
 Just set your preferences however you want them, and they’ll take effect automatically.

 Keep Your Site in Shape with WP Engine

 If you need more control over your site, disabling WordPress installation for new updates can give it to you.
 This also enables you to vet a plugin update before installing the new version and updating WordPress, to ensure compatibility and maximize uptime on your site.

 If you need more ways to keep your website in shape, WP Engine can help.
-We offer the best resources (in addition to providing 24/7 WordPress help and support services) to keep your site running at peak performance!
+We offer the best WordPress hosting and the best resources (in addition to providing 24/7 WordPress help and support services) to keep your site running at peak performance!